 Dalgona candy is broken to small pieces and used as a topping for ice cream.

-Ways to savor Korean sugar candy
+Ways to enjoy Korean sugar candy

 • Indulge in the sweet treat on its own as a snack or dessert.